 Deciding between traditional daycare, Montessori, a nanny or other caregiver for your baby or toddler?

-Maybe your child’s struggling with separation anxiety, or you’re just not sure what’s best from all the available options.
-There can be lots of things to consider - closeness to home, the cost of each option, what languages are spoken by the caregivers, how they handle communication with parents, how the space for the children is… Lots of pros and cons.
+There can be lots of things to consider and evaluate - closeness to home, the cost of each option, what languages are spoken by the caregivers, how they handle communication with parents, how the space for the children is, and more.

 Good childcare in early infancy - whether strictly Montessori or not - is one that prioritizes connection and respect, while also challenging kids’ development with appropriate materials, activities and interaction.
 But it also important to choose a place where you feel good and safe leaving your baby.
 It’s about finding a solution that matches their needs as a growing child, and your needs and goals as a responsible parent.